CaptainSpof/click-count/infra/README.md

 # Stacks

 This project is separated in three stacks
-- `tf-net` - The stack responsible to create everything related to network
+- `tf-shared` - The stack responsible to create everything shared between the stacks, main iam roles and security groups
 - `tf-db` - The stack responsible to create everything related to databases (i.e Elasticache redis)
 - `tf-app` - The stack responsible to create everything related to the applications (i.e elastic Beanstalk)

 # Workspaces

-This project uses terraform's workspaces to deploy to separate environments, namely `staging` and `production`.
+This project uses terraform's workspaces to deploy to separate environments, namely `shared`, `staging` and `production`.

 # Terraform States